Updated 18 June 2019.

 The data controller for the processing of your personal data in the hiring process is the Spotify entity in the country where the job you apply for is located.

 2. Your rights

-You may be aware that a new European Union law, called the General Data Protection Regulation or “GDPR” gives certain rights to individuals in relation to their personal information.
-This includes the right to ask us for a copy of personal data collected during the hiring process, to ask us to rectify or update your personal data, and to ask us to erase your personal data or stop using it for certain purposes.
+You may be aware that the General Data Protection Regulation or “GDPR” gives certain rights to individuals in relation to their personal information.
+This includes the right to ask us for a copy of your personal data collected during the hiring process, to ask us to rectify or update your personal data, and to ask us to erase your personal data or stop using it for certain purposes.
 Under certain circumstances, you may also have the right to request data portability of your personal data in order to transmit the data to another data controller.

 If you want to exercise any of your rights or if you have any questions about your privacy, your rights, or how to exercise them, please contact our Data Protection Officer by emailing firstname.lastname@example.org.
 We will respond to your request within a reasonable period of time upon verification of your identity.
 While we hope that we can answer any questions that you may have, if you have unresolved concerns you also have the right to lodge a complaint with the Swedish Data Protection Authority (Datainspektionen) or your local Data Protection Authority.

 3. What personal data do we collect from you?